Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it retrieves finance calendar events by category and date range, enumerating categories and optional market.
-This distinguishes it from sibling tools like dividend or ipo_calendar.
+The description clearly states the tool's purpose: 'Get finance calendar events by category and date range.'
+It lists specific categories and an optional market filter, distinguishing it from siblings like ipo_calendar.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.